m4rw3r/Inject-Framework/SPEC.rst

     If it is not empty it must start with a ``/``, if ``SCRPT_NAME`` is empty, it must be ``/``.

+``BASE_URI``:
+    The URI prefix to be used when referring to static assets which are not processed by the framework.

+    This is usually the URI without the ``index.php`` file name.

 ``QUERY_STRING``:
     The portion of the request URL that follows the ?, if any.
 May be empty,